-If you were disqualified from holding or obtaining a driver licence by a court and you have now served the period of disqualification, you will be issued with a probationary licence.
+If you were disqualified from holding or obtaining a driver licence by a court and you have now served the period of disqualification, you can be issued with a probationary licence.

-If you held a P provisional licence (issued before 1 July 2007) or an open licence before you were disqualified, you will get a P probationary licence which you will be required to hold for at least one year.
+If you held an open licence before you were disqualified, you will get a P probationary licence which you will be required to hold for at least 1 year.

 Conditions for probationary licence holders

-- hold the probationary licence for at least one year
+- hold the probationary licence for at least 1 year

 - carry your licence at all times when driving